-On-line monitoring of ammonia in water is of increasing importance due to the growing emphasis on nutrient reduction in lakes, streams, and estuaries.
+On-line water quality monitoring of ammonia in water is of increasing importance due to the growing emphasis on nutrient reduction in lakes, streams, and estuaries.
 This flexible monitor is especially suited to environmental applications such as river inlet monitoring or waste water final effluent, plus the Q46N also measures free and total ammonia and is designed for the control of chloramination processes.

 Alternative, simple direct measuring sensors have not proven sufficiently reliable and rather complicated systems have been developed to address the measurement problem.
 These systems can be used but require substantial maintenance and are expensive to purchase.